SandyRodger/capstone_prep/VPS.md

 - [05:22] Step 1: create a VPS we can connect to through an IP address.
   - Have an account on digital Ocean.

+- digital ocean passphrase 5.8.25: 'not on your nelly'